Bank Secrecy Act

 - Other related business lines.

-Management should develop policies, procedures, and processes that enable the bank to identify unusual account relationships and circumstances, questionable assets and sources of assets, and other potential areas of risk (e.g., offshore accounts, PICs, asset protection trusts (APT),236 agency accounts, and unidentified beneficiaries).
+Management should develop policies, procedures, and processes that enable the bank to identify unusual account relationships and circumstances, questionable assets and sources of assets, and other potential areas of risk (e.g., offshore accounts, PICs, asset protection trusts (APT),262APTs are a special form of irrevocable trust, usually created (settled) offshore for the principal purposes of preserving and protecting part of one's wealth against creditors.
+Title to the asset is transferred to a person named as the trustee.
+APTs are generally tax neutral with the ultimate function of providing for the beneficiaries. agency accounts, and unidentified beneficiaries).
 While the majority of traditional trust and asset management accounts will not need EDD, management should be alert to those situations that need additional review or research.

 Customer Comparison Against Lists

 The bank must maintain required CIP information and complete the required one-time check of trust account names against section 314(a) search requests.
-The bank should also be able to identify customers who may be politically exposed persons (PEP), doing business with or located in a jurisdiction designated as "primary money laundering concern" under section 311 of the USA PATRIOT Act, or match OFAC lists.237 As a sound practice, the bank should also determine the identity of other parties that may have control over the account, such as grantors or co-trustees.
-Refer to the core overview section, "Information Sharing," pages 97 to 102, and expanded overview section, "Politically Exposed Persons," pages 297 to 300, for additional guidance.
+The bank should also be able to identify customers who may be politically exposed persons (PEP), doing business with or located in a jurisdiction designated as "primary money laundering concern" under section 311 of the USA PATRIOT Act, or match OFAC lists.263Management and examiners should be aware that OFAC list-matching is not a BSA requirement.
+However, because trust systems are typically separate and distinct from bank systems, verification of these checks on the bank system is not sufficient to ensure that these checks are also completed in the trust and asset management department.
+Moreover, OFAC's position is that an account beneficiary has a future or contingent interest in funds in an account and, consistent with a bank's risk profile, beneficiaries should be screened to assure OFAC compliance.
+Refer to the core overview section, "Office of Foreign Assets Control," page 142, for additional guidance.
+As a sound practice, the bank should also determine the identity of other parties that may have control over the account, such as grantors or co-trustees.
+Refer to the core overview section, "Information Sharing," page 92, and expanded overview section, "Politically Exposed Persons," page 290, for additional guidance.

 Circumstances Warranting Enhanced Due Diligence